syncfusion-content/windowsforms-docs/WindowsForms/RibbonControlAdv/Appearance-Settings.md

 _touchColorTable.DropDownBodyColor = Color.White;

-//To set the forecolor of the dropdown items
+//To set the fore color of the dropdown items

 _touchColorTable.DropDownTextForeColor = Color.Black;